senagokhan/senagokhan/README.md

 - 💻 Previously, **I have contributed to several Java projects.**

-- 🚀 Alongside, **I have been learning Golang and building REST APIs.**

 - 📚 Passionate about **clean code, scalable architectures, and learning new technologies.**

 - 📫 How to reach me **gokhansena7@gmail.com**